 Be sure to take a hat, sunscreen, water, something to snack on and your swimming costume in order to make the most of the Giant Kingfisher Trail.
 Remember your camera, and binoculars.

-The beginning of the 7.2 km trail is known as the Half-collared Kingfisher trail.
+The beginning of the 7.2 km trail (return trip included) is known as the Half-collared Kingfisher trail.

 However, where you use the pontoon to cross over the Touw River, it becomes the Giant Kingfisher Trail.

 A little higher you can cross over on stepping stones if you prefer that.

 The boardwalk is not totally continuous but it climbs steeply on the way up to the waterfall so the good news is, it's mostly downhill on the way back!

 A bit higher up on the river from the pontoon crossing, people canoeing upstream from the Ebb and Flow campsite, can safely beach their own or hired canoes on the side of the shallow stream, to get on the boardwalk and hike up the boardwalk to the waterfall.

 The good thing for birders on the hiking trail is that

 for a fair part of it one can walk and at the same time, look up or into the forest without fear

 of tripping over tree roots or an uneven path.